-You may choose from three dental plans: Base, Mid, and Supreme Option.
+You may choose from three dental plans: Base, Mid, and Supreme Options.
 With all options, Coverage A services (diagnostic and preventive) are fully paid, at 100 percent of the maximum allowance, and Coverage B services are paid at 80 percent after deductible.
-Under Mid and High Options only, Coverage C services are paid at 50 percent after deductible.
-Under the High Option only, Coverage D services (orthodontia) are paid at 50 percent up to a lifetime maximum of \$1,000.
+Under Mid and Supreme Options, Coverage C services are paid at 50 percent after deductible.
+Under the Supreme Option only, Coverage D services (orthodontia) are paid at 50 percent up to a lifetime maximum of \$1,000.